Size does matter with remedial massage

 I have massaged 14-year-old stocky footballers who need much more time and effort than an average sized or even overweight adult.

 Stretching really is the icing on the cake with massage.
-But depending on your size, age and problem areas, in just an hour there is often no time to do more than a few basic stretches when I know more are needed.
+But depending on your size, age and problem areas, in just an hour there is often no time to do more than a few basic stretches when I know more would be useful.
 I always include hip, shoulder, chest and neck stretches because, even if I was able to do nothing else, they help to free up the spinal nerve pathways that not only supply all your muscles but also all your organs.

 So what are your options?

 Yes, longer massages cost slightly more.
 But if you have had other massage or physical therapies elsewhere, did you need to keep going back?
-And if so, how much did it cost you in total, how much time did you get per session (plus travel time there and back) and did you get a result?
+And if so, how much did all those sessions cost you in total, how much time did you get per session (plus travel time there and back) and did you get a result?
+Importantly, did they drain many of your private health fund rebates for no obvious result?

-You could book a massage more often – for maintenance.
+You could book a massage more regularly – for maintenance.
 If you get a regular body tune-up, you won’t require as much work and an hour is generally enough.

 Do more stretching at home or go to a yoga class.
 That would make you more flexible and an hour would be sufficient.